FusionAuth developer image

 }

 If the code is valid, your application will receive user data, a JWT, and other data based on the application configuration.
-If you sent a state property in the JSON when starting the authentication process, it will also be included in the response, under the state key.
+If you send a state property in the JSON when starting the authentication process, it will also be included in the response, under the state key.

-Complete Passwordless Response JSON
+Complete Magic Link Response JSON

 {